 Do you ever heard the saffron word? do you think about it or ever searched about it?
-In this page we are going to introduce saffron and explain different aspects of this fantastic spice.
-Here, we will talk about the saffron term and history.
-Also, we review the saffron usage briefly and will show you what chemicals saffron have.
-Next, we will inter the business part of saffron and will discuss about the saffron price.
-If you want to inter this exciting business, we will show you how to order bulk saffron and how to sell it.
+On this page, we are going to introduce saffron and explain different aspects of this fantastic spice.
+Here, we will talk about the saffron term and its history.
+Also, we review the saffron usage briefly and will show you what chemicals saffron has.
+Next, we will enter the business part of saffron and will discuss the saffron price.
+If you want to enter this exciting business, we will show you how to order bulk saffron and how to sell it.
 Finally, we will give you some tips to start saffron cultivation and create your saffron business, independently.

 So, here you will start an exciting journey about red gold, Saffron.

-If we look deeply on English word “saffron” we will find the start of this story in visual aspects of saffron.
-As you know, saffron threads are all red strand that known as red gold.
+If we look deeply at the English word “saffron” we will find the start of this story in visual aspects of its.
+As you know, these spice threads are all red strand that known as red gold.
 So, saffron could be introduced as “Gold Treads”.
 Am I right?

 Also, This Persian name represent the deep and keen respect of Persian culture to saffron and shows that for Persian people saffron is dignified as much as gold.

-In Arabic language because of lack of “P” letter and pronunciation, “P” replaced by “F” and consequently “Zar Paran” chenged to “Za faran”.
-After The Muslim conquest of Persia that also known as the Arab invasion of Iran in seventh century AD many Arabic terms interred to Persian language.
+In the Arabic language because of the lack of “P” letter and pronunciation, “P” was replaced by “F” and consequently “Zar Paran” changed to “Za faran”.
+After The Muslim conquest of Persia that also known as the Arab invasion of Iran in the seventh century AD, many Arabic terms interred to the Persian language.
 Even Arabic words with Persian origin, like “Za faran”.
-So, after seventh and Eighth century AD even up to today Persian people called it “Za faran”, too.
+So, after the seventh and Eighth century AD even up to today Persian people called it “Za faran”, too.

-“Za faran”is the origin of Latin term for saffron.
+“Za faran”is the origin of the Latin term for saffron.
 The Latin word “safranum” is taken from this Persian-Arabic term.
-After a while saffron introduced to Europe, Especially France.
+After a while saffron was introduced to Europe, Especially France.
 In fact, France was the gate of saffron to Europe.
-The old french word “safran” draw out from the Latin “safranum” in 12-th century and it turned to “saffron” in English language, finally.
+The old French word “Safran” draw out from the Latin “safranum” in the 12-th century and it turned to “saffron” in the English language, finally.
 This is the story that we called “from Zar Paran to Saffron”.
 Long story, Right?

-The exact time of finding saffron as a spicy is not clear.
-Anyway, based on many historical references the story started from east, specially meddle east.
+The exact time of finding magic spice as a spicy is not clear.
+Anyway, based on many historical references the story started from the east, specially meddle east.

 At that time Persian land was consist of Afghanistan, Turkmenistan, Uzbekistan, Azerbaijan, Armenia, Tajikistan, west part of China, west part of Pakistan, west part of Kyrgyzstan, east part of Iraq, east part of Syria, east part of Turkey, east part of Georgia and today Persia lands.

-So, its probable that you heard any of these countries as the origin pf saffron.
-Also a few historical texts mention these countries as the first saffron lands.
+So, it’s probable that you heard any of these countries as the origin of saffron.
+Also, a few historical texts mention these countries as the first saffron lands.
 Now, you know the reason.

-From the ancient time saffron have been used in drinks, foods and mostly as cure.
+From ancient times, this plant has been used in drinks, foods, and mostly as a cure.
 In ancient Persian saffron was used as a relaxing and Soothing matter.
-The great Avicenna mentioned saffron as a medicine in his famous five volume book: The Canon of Medicine.
+The great Avicenna mentioned saffron as a medicine in his famous five-volume book: The Canon of Medicine.

-Today, saffron is using internationally by professional and amateur chefs.
-Its using to fragrant foods, desserts and drinks.
-Also, many physicians specially traditional ones, prescribe saffron for treatment of their patients.
+Today, this is using internationally by professional and amateur chefs.
+It’s using for fragrant foods, desserts, and drinks.
+Also, many physicians especially traditional ones, prescribe saffron for the treatment of their patients.

-There is many unique Compunds in saffron like Crocin, Safranal, Picrocrocin, Crocetin, Zeaxanthin, Kaempferol, Gentiobiose, and heta-Isophorone.
-Each compound have its role to create saffron color, taste or aroma, but most important ones are Crocin, Safranal, and Picrocrocin.
+There are many unique Compounds in this spice like Crocin, Safranal, Picrocrocin, Crocetin, Zeaxanthin, Kaempferol, Gentiobiose, and heta-Isophorone.
+Each compound has its role to create color, taste, or aroma, but the most important ones are Crocin, Safranal, and Picrocrocin.

 Here, is the nutrition fact of saffron.
 100 grams of all red saffron is consist of: